GLOBAL MARKETS-Stocks rally as euro gains on likely rate hikes

 "The doves are throwing in the towel," said Holger Schmieding of Berenberg bank, adding that he expects ECB rate hikes of 25 basis points in July, September and December.

-A survey from the Ifo Institute on Monday showed that German business morale unexpectedly rose in May, helping to calm investors for the moment.
+A survey from the Ifo Institute showed that German business morale unexpectedly rose in May, helping to calm investors for the moment.

 "I don't think we have reached rock bottom yet, it's a bear market rally.
 The market is still pretty concerned about sticky inflation," said Michael Hewson, chief markets analyst at CMC Markets.

-The World Economic Forum holds its first in-person meeting in two years in Davos, Switzerland over the coming four days, with central bankers and the International Monetary Fund participating in panels on the outlook for economies and inflation.
+The World Economic Forum holds its first in-person meeting in two years in Davos, Switzerland over the next four days, with central bankers and the International Monetary Fund taking part in panels on the outlook for economies and inflation.

 PEAK DOLLAR?

-The dollar index =USD, which tracks the greenback against a basket of other major currencies, was down 0.855%.
+The dollar index =USD, which tracks the greenback against a basket of other major currencies, slid 0.855%.
 The index rose about 16% to a two-decade high over the 12 months to mid-May.

-"The dollar may be carving out a peak, given Europe's resilience to the energy shock and potential easing of lockdowns in China," Commonwealth Bank of Australia strategist Joe Capurso said.

-Asian stocks fell as investors worried inflation and rising interest rates would hamper the global economy's performance.
+Asian stocks fell overnight as investors worried inflation and rising rates would hamper the global economy's performance.

 MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was slightly weaker.